 Ports are points of convergence between the land and maritime domains of passengers and freight circulation.
 While the maritime domain can involve substantial geographic coverage related to global trade, the land domain is related to the region and locality of ports.
 The term port comes from the Latin portus, which means gate or gateway.
 Historically, ports emerged as safe harbors for fishing, and those with convenient locations became trade hubs, many of which of free access and designed to protect trade.
 As such, they became the nexus of urbanization, with several becoming the first port cities playing an important role in the economic welfare of their regions.
 Today, many of the most important cities in the world owe their origin to their port location.
 The port is a multidimensional entity anchored within geography by its site and situation and depending on its operations, governance structure, and the supply chains it is embedded in.

 Due to the operational characteristics of maritime transportation, port location is constrained to a limited array of sites, primarily defined by geography.
 Since ports are bound by the need to serve ships, access to navigable waterways has been historically the most important site consideration.
 Before the industrial revolution, ships were the most efficient means of transporting goods across all modes.
 Thus port sites were frequently chosen at the head of water navigation, the most upstream site, such as London on the Thames, Montreal on the St. Lawrence River, or Guangzhou on the Pearl River.
 Ship drafts were small, so many sites were suitable to be used as ports.
 Sites on tidal waterways created a particular challenge for shipping because of the twice-daily rise and fall of water levels at the berths.
-This implied that protected areas such as bays were particularly suitable as port sites.
+This implied that protected areas such as bays were particularly suitable port sites.